cmeeren/Cvdm.ErrorHandling/README.md

 The `result` computation expression
 ---

-The `result` computation expression simplifies synchronous error handling using F#'s `Result<'a,'b>` type.
+The `result` computation expression simplifies synchronous error handling using F#'s `Result<_,_>` type.
 A single computation expression must have a single error type, and helper functions simplify transforming return values to a `Result` with the needed error type.
 Here's an example:

 ```F#
 // Given the following functions: